Bob Paduchik: Early life and education

-A native of Tallmadge, Ohio, Paduchik earned a Bachelor of Arts degree in political science from the University of Akron in 1989.
+A native of Tallmadge, Ohio, Paduchik earned a Bachelor of Arts degree in political science from the University of Akron in 1989, where he was a member of Tau Kappa Epsilon fraternity.
 He also earned a certificate from the Ray C. Bliss Institute of Applied Politics.

 Career

 Paduchik started his professional career at Ohio Department of Transportation during the tenure of Governor George Voinovich.
 In 1994, Paduchik was the coordinator for Northeast Ohio during the senate campaign of Mike DeWine and then served on the Senator's staff.
 He became political director in Bob Taft’s campaign to become governor of Ohio in 1998.
 After the successful campaign, he was appointed Director of Constituent Affairs responsible for minority, veterans, and cultural affairs.
-In the year 2000, he was executive director of the George W. Bush 2000 presidential campaign in Ohio, on leave from his usual job as Governor Tafts's political director.
+In the year 2000, he was executive director of the George W. Bush 2000 presidential campaign in Ohio, on leave from his usual job as Governor Taft's political director.

 After the election, Paduchik was a member of the United States Department of Defense Transition Team and was later appointed by George W. Bush as deputy assistant secretary for intergovernmental affairs at the United States Department of Energy.
 He served in this capacity between October 2001 and January 2003.
 During this time, he was a driving force in the so-called Yucca Mountain Project.

 Paduchik afterwards founded his own company, Agincourt Consultants.
 Shortly thereafter, he was asked to run Bush's reelection efforts in Ohio in 2004 and succeeded through a grassroots campaign which included the help of about 85,000 volunteers to motivate up to 175,000 new voters, most of whom where presumably Republican, to cast their votes.